Founder

 LocalLedger

-LocalLedger continues the same idea for community economic intelligence: every tool is readable, every formula is shown, and every dataset is cited.
+LocalLedger carries the same idea to local economic data: every tool is readable, every formula is shown, and every dataset is cited.
 If official data is not available, the site says “Data unavailable” instead of filling the gap with an estimate.

 “Si vis pacem, para statistica.”
 Peace through numbers, not through pretending we have them.